US 'will not support' Turkish military operation in northeastern Syria | DW | 07.10.2019

 'Safe zone'

-Grisham also announced that US troops will no longer be stationed near the Syrian-Turkish border.
+Grisham also announced that in light of Turkey's planned operations, US troops will be withdrawn from the area near the Syrian-Turkish border.

 The statement came following a phone call between the Turkish president and his US counterpart Donald Trump.
 Erdogan and Trump also discussed setting up a "safe zone" east of the Euphrates River in northern Syria.